Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Family Advocacy Victim Advocate Program

-The Family Advocacy Victim Advocate Program is a specialized function within FAP that provides comprehensive assistance to victims of spouse and intimate partner abuse.
-FAP Victim Advocates provides information on available resources and offers support services: assistance in developing safety plans, requesting protective orders, transitional compensation, and crime victim compensation.
+The Family Advocacy Victim Advocate Program is a specialized function within Family Advocacy Programs that provides comprehensive assistance to victims of spouse and intimate partner abuse.
+FAP Victim Advocates provides information on available resources and offers support services: assistance in developing safety plans, requesting protective orders, transitional compensation and crime victim compensation.
 Victim advocates also provide services to assist victims of sexual assault committed by a spouse or intimate partner.
-Victim advocates will maintain contact with the victim throughout the medical, investigative, counseling, and judicial process.
+Victim advocates will maintain contact with the victim throughout the medical, investigative, counseling and judicial process.
 Please call 254-702-4953.

-A Victim has 2 reporting options.
-The Victim may report domestic abuse as a restricted or unrestricted report.
+A victim has two reporting options.
+The victim may report domestic abuse as a restricted or unrestricted report.
 Restricted reporting allows the adult victim to receive care and services without an investigation or involvement by parties other than those listed below:

 The American Red Cross supports members of the United States military, their families, and veterans anywhere and Department of Defense civilians overseas.
 Some of the services the American Red Cross provides include: